industry leather header

 Origin verification is essential for leather goods, protecting product integrity for brands, manufacturers and retailers – and assuring consumers of authenticity.

-Oritain’s unique methodology allows our partners to verify the origin of their leather and leather products, throughout the supply chain.
+Oritain’s unique scientific methodology allows our partners to verify the origin of their leather and leather products, throughout the supply chain.

 Leather sourcing and supply chain sustainability